Mazotis/ffmpeg-on-clear-linux/README.md

 gfx.webrender.enabled                          true
 gfx.canvas.azure.accelerated                   true

+To use CPU instead of GPU
+gfx.webrender.software                         true

 No need to set if missing or set false or click on the trash icon gfx.xrender.enabled                            false